CIA tortured, misled, U.S. report finds, drawing calls for action

 CRIMINAL PROSECUTIONS UNLIKELY

-Despite the calls for accountability, there seemed little prospect of criminal prosecutions of those who implemented the programme, or measures to hold politicians who authorized it accountable.
+Despite the calls for accountability, there seemed little prospect of criminal prosecutions of those who implemented the program, or measures to hold politicians who authorized it accountable.

 A law enforcement official said the U.S. Justice Department had no plans to conduct any investigation of the CIA's actions.